mdn/content/files/en-us/web/privacy/index.md

 - Third-party cookie default
   - : Edge does not yet block third-party cookies by default, but this can be set by users in Settings.

-## What does a developer need to do?
+## Privacy considerations for client-side developers

 There are several actions web developers can and should take to improve privacy for their users.
 The below sections discuss the most important ones.
-Some of the categories are not purely technical tasks as such but will involve collaboration with other team members.
+Some of the categories are not purely technical tasks as such and will involve collaboration with other team members.

 ## Collect data ethically